 Is the Apple Card a good corporate card option?

-Apple hasn't published much information about the Apple Card yet, but what is available paints the card as almost exclusively a consumer product and not a business one.
+Apple hasn’t said the card is exclusively for consumers, but the way Apple discusses and markets it paints the card as almost exclusively a consumer product and not a business one.

 The Apple Card is closely integrated with Apple Pay and the Wallet app, which means it’s closely tied to individual Apple IDs.
 Businesses that want their employees to use an Apple Card would seem to have no way of managing the card since all the payment information is processed via the card owner’s Apple ID.